Table of Contents

 NVIDIA RTX 5090 32GB

-The RTX 5090 is positioned as a cutting-edge GPU for demanding AI workloads.
+NVIDIA RTX 5090 is positioned as a cutting-edge GPU for demanding AI workloads and LLMs.
 With a substantial increase in both CUDA and Tensor cores compared to previous models, it offers enhanced parallel processing capabilities.
 The 32GB of VRAM is particularly advantageous for users who work with large-scale AI models, ensuring that memory limitations do not bottleneck performance.

 NVIDIA RTX 4090 24GB